 Single Area OSPF (Area 0)

-Small Link-State Data Base.
-Arranging routers into areas efficiently partitions a potentially large database into smaller and more manageable databases.
+- Small Link-State Data Base.
+Multi-areas OSPF efficiently partitions a potentially large database into smaller and more manageable databases.